NSWIS athletes get a wide range of assistance and support about diet and nutrition to use food as their performance advantage and reach their goals.

 What can I have that’s a better option if I want something sweet at night?

+Some athletes can have a real sweet tooth.
 Getting the ‘picks’ generally happens at night after dinner when you are looking for something more… preferably sweet.
 Sweet cravings can also happen in the afternoon and are commonly seen in athletes that have an early training session.

 Craving sweet food can be the body’s way of ensuring the food you eat will contain sugar and therefore essential carbohydrates to replace what you have used up in training.

 Your body is trying to tell you something.

 If this keeps happening, rather than trying to find an alternative sweet option find a longer term solution and listen to what your body is trying to tell you by going back to the cause.

 Consider what you are eating earlier in the day (here are some meal ideas) as you may need to use the whole day to fuel more efficiently and eat a little more around training or earlier in the day, rather than wait till the end of the day to make up for all the energy you haven’t got yet and having high energy food right before bed.

 This may include a bigger carb load before training, more protein to recover directly after training, a more balanced and high fibrebreakfast or a higher protein option at morning tea.
 The more sugar you have the more you will want and the more you give into the sweet craving the worse it will get and neither will help performance or recovery.

 That’s not saying to never eat chocolate or sweets again but to eat it because you enjoy it, not to replace a genuine need fuel and nutrients for recovery.